TheOdinProject/curriculum/ruby/object_oriented_programming_basics/managing_ruby_projects.md

 ### Ruby LSP in VSCode

-Earlier in the curriculum you've been instructed to choose the `Don't show again` option when `Ruby LSP` told you about not finding a lockfile - you might've also seen errors concerning `RuboCop`.
-In the next lesson we are going to go over `RuboCop` and how it should land in your project's `Gemfile`.
-After that, you are going to enjoy all the benefits of using `Ruby LSP` and its `RuboCop` integration and your projects are going to be set up like a real pro.
+Earlier in the curriculum, you were instructed to choose the `Don't show again` option when `Ruby LSP` told you about not finding a lock file - you might've also seen errors concerning `RuboCop`.
+In the next lesson, we will review `RuboCop` and how it should land in your project's `Gemfile`.

+After that, you will enjoy all the benefits of using `Ruby LSP` and its `RuboCop` integration, and your projects will be set up like a real pro.

 ### Assignment